Frequently Asked Questions

 Who comprises Sable’s leadership team?

-Sable’s management team averages three decades of experience operating oil and gas facilities in Santa Barbara and California.
+Sable’s management team brings over three decades of experience operating oil and gas facilities in Santa Barbara and California.
 Sable Chairman and CEO James Flores has more than 40 years of experience in the oil and gas industry.
 He is a member of the National Petroleum Council and was recognized as Executive of the Year by Oil and Gas Investor magazine in 2004.

 Their expertise is validated by numerous industry accolades, including U.S. Bureau of Land Management Operator of the Year (2006), multiple California Department of Conservation Environmental Lease Maintenance Awards (2004-2008), and Santa Barbara County commendations for Outstanding Maintenance Practices and “Resolution for Good Operator.”